luyilin/vue-cute-timeline/README.md

 - `line-color`

-  Only set the circle's border color to custom colors.
+  Set only the circle's border color.

   ```
   Type: string